-Migration, Mobility and immobility, Anthropology of gender, Statelessness, Ethnographic methods and writing; Socialist cultures and projects of modernity; Eurasia; Peoples of Siberia
+Migration, mobility and immobility, anthropology of gender, statelessness, motherhood, ethnographic methods and writing, socialist cultures and projects of modernity, Eurasia, Russia, Turkey, peoples of Siberia

-Over the past two decades I have sought to understand how people from the former Soviet Union negotiate the transformations of social life brought about by the end of socialism and the onset of neocapitalism, a topic I have explored in two monographs based on research in Russia (Red Ties and Residential Schools: Indigenous Siberians in a Post-Soviet State, and Museum at the End of the World: Encounters in the Russian Far East, both published with the University of Pennsylvania Press, 2003 and 2004).
-Since the mid-2000s my work has increasingly traced how massive migration out of and into the region of the former Soviet Union has shaped aspirations and intimate ties between people, a subject at the crux of my multi-sited research among post-Soviet labor migrants moving between Istanbul, Moscow, and southern Moldova (Sex, Love, and Migration: Postsocialism, Modernity and Intimacy from Istanbul to the Arctic, being published with Cornell University Press).
-In my current research on non-citizens in Russia I have turned to questions animating contemporary scholarship on the conditions and experiences of mobility and immobility for the growing number of undocumented people in the world.
+Over the past two decades I have researched the transformations of social life brought about by the end of socialism in the former Soviet Union and the forms of mobility that have shaped the region.
+In my first two monographs based on research in Russia (Red Ties and Residential Schools: Indigenous Siberians in a Post-Soviet State, and Museum at the End of the World: Encounters in the Russian Far East, both published with the University of Pennsylvania Press, 2003 and 2004) I examined how people from the former Soviet Union navigated the dramatic changes in their communities and cultural institutions, such as schools and museums, in central Siberia and the Russian Far East of the mid-to-late 1990s.
+More recently I have traced how massive migration out of and into the region of the former Soviet Union has shaped aspirations and intimate ties between people, a subject at the crux of my multi-sited research among post-Soviet labor migrants moving between Istanbul, Moscow, and southern Moldova (Sex, Love, and Migration: Postsocialism, Modernity and Intimacy from Istanbul to the Arctic, Cornell University Press 2017).
+In my current research based in Russia I am examining the conditions and experiences of mobility and immobility among non-citizens and their families whose efforts to seek asylum involve state structures, NGOs, and Russian citizen activists.

-I came to the field of anthropology after years of study in the area of Russian language and literature, including as an undergraduate student at Wellesley College and as a study abroad student at the Herzen Pedagogical Institute in Leningrad, U.S.S.R.
-As a Ph.D. student in Cultural Anthropology at the University of Pittsburgh in the early 1990s I conducted research in Siberia around the history and experience of residential schooling among indigenous Siberian Evenki.
+I came to the field of anthropology following my undergraduate studies in Russian language and literature, including at Wellesley College and as a study abroad student at the Herzen Pedagogical Institute in Leningrad, U.S.S.R.
+In the early 1990s as a doctoral student in cultural anthropology at the University of Pittsburgh I conducted research in Siberia on the history and experience of residential schooling among indigenous Siberian Evenki.
 After completing my Ph.D. and spending nearly three years as a post-doctoral fellow working closely with Siberian collections at the American Museum of Natural History in New York, I joined the UBC faculty.

-Inspired by the explosion in mobility that was shaping daily lives in Siberia, at UBC my research interests turned toward the new forms of border crossing emerging across Eurasia.
-In recent years my work has revolved around transnational Russian-speaking communities in Istanbul, Moscow, Vancouver, and southern Moldova.
+Inspired by the explosion in mobility that was shaping daily lives in Siberia, in the early-to-mid 2000s my research interests turned toward the new forms of border crossing emerging across Eurasia, and especially transnational Russian-speaking communities in Istanbul, Moscow, Vancouver, and southern Moldova.
+In recent years my work has focused increasingly on undocumented migrants and their families, in particular those from sub-Saharan French speaking African countries of Congo and Cameroon, and the NGOs and state structures with which they intersect in France and Russia.

-At UBC I have sought to expand spaces for intellectual exchange around issues of transnational mobility and also around the study of Eurasia.
-Over the past decade I have supervised a wide range of graduate student projects based in Brazil, Canada, Mexico, Russia, Taiwan, the Philippines, and the United States and focused on questions of memory, migration, post-socialism, and gender and transnationalism.
+At UBC I have sought to expand spaces for intellectual exchange on issues of transnational mobility and also on the study of Eurasia.
+I have supervised a wide range of graduate student projects based in Brazil, Canada, Mexico, Russia, Taiwan, Turkey, the Philippines, and the United States that have focused on questions of memory, migration, post-socialism, and gender and transnationalism.

 - 2017. “‘Othermothers’, Migration, and a Transnational Nurturing Nexus”.
 Signs: Journal of Women in Society and Culture.
 43(1): 53-75.